openmarmot/twe/README.md

 The game was originally written in C# with the Microsoft XNA graphics framework and was going to be a open ended world war 2 eastern front simulation.
 Sometime in 2010 I lost all the code when I accidentally erased the NAS where it was stored.
 This repo is a fresh start (from scratch) at TWE using Python3 and Pygame.
 I've decided to switch from 3d to 2d so that I can make more progress on the interesting stuff without getting bogged down with modeling and animation.

 I am developing this game by just randomly working on whatever I feel like on a particular day.
 This means that game development does not progress in any normal fashion and I often add small features that I can insert with a couple hours of work.
-For example before writing this I added in several types of cheese - just for fun.
+Read the change_log in the dev branch to keep up with the latest progress.

 ![screenshot](/screenshots/twe-ju88.png "ju88")